wapdat/data-sanitiser/README.md

 # ppi-sanistise
 Regex to tokenise Private Personal Information in python

-Thanks to various sources for the Regex, viz;
+## Thanks to various sources for the Regex

-Various phone numbers
+Various phone number formats
 http://phoneregex.com/

 UK Postcodes